This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 7. Ichiba Japan Centre at Westfield London

-Grab some takoyaki or okonomiyaki from the hot food centre, sink a pint of Asahi (happy hour prices sometimes apply) and then pick some ingredients and food stuffs to cook at home (or grab some takeaway sushi if you are feeling lazy).
+Grab some takoyaki from the hot food centre, sink a pint of Asahi (happy hour prices sometimes apply) and then pick some ingredients and food stuffs to cook at home (or grab some takeaway sushi if you are feeling lazy).
 Joyful Japanese goodness.